hanishkvc/prgs-sdr-kspecanal/README.rst

 Use pygame or cairo or .. to do the plots.
 Heatmap with large freq bands and default or large fftSize, could bring the program and the system to its knees.
 And or parallely save into image with sufficient resolution.
+Also the imshow, losses signal info, if the signal is surrounded by very weak or no signal in the adjacent frequencies.
+Need to use implement my own logic, with max instead of averaging when mapping multiple data points into individual pixels.